phiniezyc/Glover-Park-Project/README.md

-# Glover-Park-Project aims to make Spotify playlist visualization and management easier
+# This project aims to make Spotify playlist visualization and management easier

 ## Project uses